mike8385/quake2-full/readme.txt

 https://steamcommunity.com/sharedfiles/filedetails/?id=2879229630
 1.)
 Fork the GitHub repository and download the Mod folder.
 2.)
 Drag the zombiehMod folder into the quake2 installation folder 3.)
-Open up the zombieMod folder and open the shortcut.
+Open up the zombieMod folder and open the shortcut (if theres a shortcut there).
+*If theres no shortcut, just add "+set game ZombieMod +set vid_fullscreen 0" to the end of your .exe target in properties.*
 4.)
 Play the game.

 =============================================================